-Today, I’m sharing an easy DIY Cane Nightstand using a table from Target, spray paint, and caning!
+Today, I’m sharing an easy DIY Cane Nightstand using a table from Target, spray paint, and cane webbing!
 This is definitely a beginner-friendly DIY!

 I’ve been loving the cane and rattan trends in the home decor / interior design community right now.
 Really, any natural material is in style!

-I’ve seen a couple DIYs using cane that looked amazing and knew I had to try it.
+I’ve seen a couple of DIYs using cane webbing that looked amazing and knew I had to try it.

 Mandi from Vintage Revivals did these crazy cool DIY cane wall panels.
 I love DIYs like this that are completely original and turn out perfect.

-Meg from Roost and Ramble used cane to makeover an IKEA Rast dresser.
+Meg from Roost and Ramble used cane webbing to makeover an IKEA Rast dresser.
+I love me a good Ikea hack!

 Christine from Honey Built Home built an entire cane bed inspired by a CB2 bed.
 How gorgeous is this?!